Sale Icon

 It should be remembered that the risk assessment could be the subject of scrutiny in the event of an accident or incident.
 It is therefore important to keep a record of the risk assessment process, proportionate to the nature and severity of the risk being considered.

-Where a person is charged with an offence relating a regulation where a duty of reasonable practicability applies, the prosecution would need to demonstrate that the defendant had ‘beyond reasonable doubt’ failed in their duty, whilst the defendant need only demonstrate that their duty had been met ‘on the balance of probabilities’.
+Where a person is charged with an offence relating to a regulation where a duty of reasonable practicability applies, the prosecution would need to demonstrate that the defendant had ‘beyond reasonable doubt’ failed in their duty, whilst the defendant need only demonstrate that their duty had been met ‘on the balance of probabilities’.

 It should be noted, however, that a lack of finances to properly implement those safety measures deemed necessary to reduce the risk to a reasonable level would never be an acceptable defence.
 Where a charge is brought, it will be for a court of law to decide whether or not the defendant has met the duties imposed upon him or her.